lexlewthor/bloccwarz/README.md

   - population
   - army

-### Game actions
+### Game Actions Using BloccWarzCash Tokens
 - Tokens will be spent on game actions
 - Tokens will be offered as a wager during battles
 - Tokens spent will be stored in the contract, with an ownerOnly function to withdraw
   - TBD, could leave tokens frozen in contract, or only allow withdraw above a minimum amount frozen
-- Players can call a fixed set of functions (game actions) once each period, each with associated resource cost/reward (full list of actions and cost/rewards TBD)
+- Players can call a single game action once each period, each with associated resource cost/reward (full list of actions and cost/rewards TBD)
   - Harvest
     - collect more resources based on number of periods played and elapsed periods since last played
   - Repair